oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

+---
-# Squid API
+title: Squid API
+description: The Squid API is a Level-2 API built on top of core Ocean components.
+It's a facilitator or enabler, but it's not the only way to interact with Ocean.
+slug: /concepts/squid/
+section: concepts
+---

 **Note: "Provider" was renamed to Aquarius and some of its functionality was moved over to Brizo.
 This page hasn't been updated to reflect that change yet.**

-The Squid API is a Level-2 API built on top of core Ocean components.
-It's a facilitator or enabler, but it's not the only way to interact with Ocean.

 The goal of this doc is to help a developer develop a version of the Squid API in any programming language.
 Currently, the Squid API is defined for Object-Oriented languages such as JavaScript, Java, and Python (which are the three initial implementation languages).